junichi11/netbeans-php-cs-fixer-plugin/README.md

 If you would like to avoid showing the output window, please uncheck it.
 (Checked by default)

+### Run self-update command on boot

+If you would like to run the self-update command on boot, please check it.
+(Unchecked by default)

 ## Usage

 1. Right-click